 If you’re planting bare root roses, presoak them in water for at least 24 hours prior to placing them in the ground.

-Both bare root and potted rose bushes need to be planted about two-feet deep, with the hole large enough to accommodate the roots.
+Both bare root and potted rose bushes need to be planted about 2 feet (61 cm.) deep, with the hole large enough to accommodate the roots.
 Backfill the hole with soil, adding some well-rotted manure in with it and water thoroughly.
 Then mound up additional soil around the base of the plant.
 Note that this is not necessary for actively growing roses.

 How to Take Care of Roses